Myanmar coup leader: 'Join hands' with army for democracy - WTMJ

 It is also unlikely to win over the international community, which has widely condemned the coup as well as the use of police force such as water cannons and rubber bullets to disperse some of the protests.

+The international rights group Amnesty International called the junta’s release of prisoners “a sideshow designed to distract from the military authorities’ daily trampling of human rights.”

+“It should only highlight the fact that the military have thrown hundreds of people in jail since the start of the coup for peacefully challenging their rule,” Ming Yu Hah, the group’s deputy regional director for campaigns, said in a statement.

-During Mynamar’s previous decades of military rule, Western governments put sanctions in place, but they were eased when elections in 2010 and 2015 showed the country’s tentative steps toward democracy.
+During Myanmar’s previous decades of military rule, Western governments put sanctions in place, but they were eased when elections in 2010 and 2015 showed the country’s tentative steps toward democracy.

 The U.S. government announced Thursday that new sanctions will target the country’s top military officials who ordered the coup.